netbeast/yeti-coding-challenge/README.md

 - [ ] You are using eslint (without semis please :eyes: https://www.npmjs.com/package/eslint-config-airbnb-standard) (5 points)
 - [ ] You have some tests only for actions and reducers using [mocha](https://mochajs.org/) and [should](https://shouldjs.github.io/) (15 points)
 - [ ] You use any React pattern you want (HOC, Component Wrapping, ...)
 (10 points)

+## Extra notes

+If you don't have a Mac you can just create the Android version of the challenge.
+In order to submit your solution you have to create a Github repo and add a Readme with the guides to test it.
+You can provide any extra info that you consider on it.

+Long story short... good luck and enjoy React Native 💪